Novgorod case: 2007

 On June 27, the mail delivered another refusal: this time, the refusal of the challenge to the investigator, dated June 18.

 On July 4, Kirill and Antonina got married in Novgorod.
 Antonina took her husband's last name.

 On July 13, Kolodkin began a series of attempts to interrogate Alisa.
 Over the next few days, he sent several summons to Alisa's maternal and paternal grandmothers.

 On July 17, the Novgorod City Prosecutor Yefimov announced his intention to re-examine the case and re-issue the charges against Antonina.
 On the same day, the term of the pre-investigation was prolonged by another month.

-On July 27, a new message in novgorod_delo community told the readers that the protective railing from the scene of the event was removed by a saw and taken to the office of the investigator for an investigative experiment with Alisa's participation.
+On July 27, a new message in the novgorod_delo community told the readers that the protective railing from the scene of the event was removed by a saw and taken to the office of the investigator for an investigative experiment with Alisa's participation.
 The Martynovs refused to allow Alisa to participate in an experiment or interrogation, fearing that the child will be adversely affected by the experience.
 The Children's Services supported their refusal.

 On July 31, the investigator issued a decision to arrange an inpatient psychiatric examination of Antonina on the premises of the Moscow Serbsky Institute for Social and Forensic Psychiatry and passed this decision to the Novgorod City Court for approval.
 The term of the investigation was prolonged one more time, until September 22.
-The defence believes that the very fact that the investigator calls for a re-examination qualifies as unequivocal evidence that it is impossible to prove that Alisa's fall was an attempt at murder.
+The defence believed that the very fact that the investigator calls for a re-examination qualifies as unequivocal evidence that it is impossible to prove that Alisa's fall was an attempt at murder.

 The court hearing of the said decision was scheduled for August 1.
 However, it was called off because of the absence of the defence's lawyer, who received the summons too late.
 The session was rescheduled for August 13.
 The court officials attempted to bar the press from attending the session.
 Antonina filed a complaint against the investigator's late issue of summons to her lawyer under Article 125 ("Court Procedure for Considering Complaints") of the Criminal Procedure Code of Russia.
 This complaint was heard by the Novgorod City Court on August 9 (see below).